 ‘September Midnight’ by Sara Teasdale is a four stanza poem that is divided into sets of four lines, or quatrains.
 Each of these quatrains follows a similar pattern of meter and beats per line.
 The poem is written without a rhyme scheme, but it remains unified due to the line lengths and lyrical imagery.

 The poem begins with the speaker stating that she is observing the late night of an “Indian Summer.”
 The heat of the season has lasted longer than is normal, but she knows that it will soon come to an end.
 The first two stanzas are filled with her description of the sights and sounds around her.
 She can hear singing, not from birds, but from insects.
-She mentions the far off grasshopper and locust that are “insistent” in their “chant[ing]” and “grinding.”
+She mentions the far off grasshopper and locust that is “insistent” in their “chant[ing]” and “grinding.”

-In the second half of the poem she begins to admit to herself that there are not many more nights left before winter comes and silences the world.
-With this in mind she asks that she be allowed to remember every element of midnight in September and be blessed by the night itself.
+In the second half of the poem, she begins to admit to herself that there are not many more nights left before winter comes and silences the world.
+With this in mind, she asks that she be allowed to remember every element of midnight in September and be blessed by the night itself.
 She will stare out at the darkness as if she is attempting to memorize the face of someone she loves before they depart and are forgotten.

 Analysis of September Midnight